Why Mexico’s Electronics Manufacturing Is Growing | NAPS

 In Mexico, government-sanctioned Maquiladoras facilitate foreign investment by providing duty-free and tariff-free imports of the manufacturing materials and equipment.
 The maquiladora program also bypasses the need for special government authorizations, so foreign companies can have up to 100% investment in facilities they build in Mexico, provided that the firms export finished goods from Mexico.

-The Maquiladora program has significantly grown and now accounts for much of the growth in Mexico’s technology exports.
-Maquiladoras employ more than 1.2 million people, a growing population that thrives on foreign investment.
+The Maquiladora program has significantly grown and now accounts for much of the growth in technology exports.
+Maquiladoras in Mexico employ more than 1.2 million people, a growing population that thrives on foreign investment.
 New jobs in technology manufacturing account for a major increase in the standard of living in technology-rich regions of Mexico, creating income inequality with the rest of the country.

 Manufacturing in Mexico might, ironically, be beneficial for the manufacturing industry in the United States.
 Exports from Mexico tend to contain up to three times as many American components than the number of American parts included in exports from China.